Walheimat/wal-emacs/README.md

     -   run Emacs
     -   hit `M-x` (that is your Alt/Option key followed by the letter `x`)
     -   type `describe-variable` and hit return
+    -   type `user-emacs-directory` and hit return again

     A window should pop up telling you the path

     Finally run `git clone git@gitlab.com:Walheimat/emacs-config.git ~/.emacs.d`
     (replace `~/.emacs.d` with your actual path if it differs)

--   Copy the config file included in this repo by running `cp ~/.emacs.d/emacs-config/.emacs.example ../../.emacs`
+-   Copy the config file included in this repo by running `cp ~/.emacs.d/emacs-config/.emacs.example ~/.emacs`

     Adapt the path again if necessary